+The second step above might seem to involve only the ballot, but even the envelope can be part of improving filling out the ballot.
 The envelopes themselves can become usability tools to help voters vote privately, navigate the mail-in ballot, and be more accurate while filling it.
 Here are three examples of how this could be done.

 Focusing mechanisms.
-To help voters focus on a single race, a sliding ballot holder could be included, as shown on Figure 3, or could be made from the envelope itself.
+To help voters focus on a single race, a sliding ballot holder could be included, as shown on Figure 1, or could be made from the envelope itself.
+As stated above, lining up a task with a ruler is a commonly taught effective way of helping people with various disabilities reduce their errors.
+This sliding ballot focuses the voter on the specific options and can serve as a privical support as well.

-As an alternative, part of the envelope could also be either transparent or removable, as is shown on Figure 5.
+As a variation on this solution, part of the envelope could also be either transparent or removable, as is shown on Figure 3.
 This would be especially helpful when using a single race per fold - as proposed further down.
-To help visually impaired people, the transparent segment could be a Fresnel lens, as on Figure 4, but this complicates the printing and mailing processes and raises costs.
+To help visually impaired people, the transparent segment could be a Fresnel lens, as on Figure 2.

-Figure 3: An example of sliding ballot holder.
+Fig. 1.
+An example of sliding ballot holder.
 The voter makes it move along the ballot, and it helps align the races one by one to improve usability and reduce overvote and undervote.
 This might be especially helpful for people with reading disabilities, tremors, or sight problems.

-Figure 4: An example of inexpensive pocket magnifier already proposed for polling places.
+Fig. 2.
+An example of inexpensive pocket magnifier already proposed for polling places.

 Modesty panels.
-The closing folds of the envelope itself can be used to afford improvement to privacy, by partially concealing the area the voter is focusing on from people in the same room, as is shown on Figure 5.
+The closing folds of the envelope itself can be used to afford improvement to privacy, by partially concealing the area the voter is focusing on from people in the same room, as is shown on Figure 3.

-Figure 5: An example of unfolding envelope.
+Fig. 3.
+An example of unfolding envelope.
 The top unfolds up to partially cover what the voter is looking at.